Achieving Results for All Madison Residents

 Through hard work and alliances across town, we have tackled numerous iterations to resolve issues and initiate the downtown expansion of the library.

 Renovation is now underway to create a 20,000 square feet addition, including a 90 seat community room, free meeting spaces, and a generous performance space.

-Under First Selectman Tom Banisch, we have continued reorganization and restructuring of the Public Works, Engineering, Building Departments and Fire Marshal’s office to provide better efficiencies to the public, including:
+Under Former First Selectman Tom Banisch, we have continued reorganization and restructuring of the Public Works, Engineering, Building Departments and Fire Marshal’s office to provide better efficiencies to the public, including:

 a second round of street repaving to keep roads in proper condition begins in the Fall